 The Company has an elaborate Enterprise Risk Management

-(ERM) Policy and Risk Charter defining the risk management
+(‘ERM’) Policy and Risk Charter defining the risk management

-governance model, risk assessment and prioritization
+governance model, risk assessment and prioritisation

 process.
 Risk Management Framework integrates leading